wtam/AscendPlusIoTAzFn/2016-12-10-TofugearIotAzFn.md

 opportunities ranging from capturing increased sales across channels, enhanced brand awareness and loyalty, as well as gaining keen insight into customer 'trying and buying' behavior.
-They see the opportunity to adopt IoT Hub, ASA, Azure function and PowerBI on the omnitech retail platform to offload current API gateway and deliver better dashboard viewing to their clients
+They see the opportunity to adopt IoT Hub, Azure Stream Analytic, Azure function and PowerBI on the omnitech retail platform to offload current API gateway and deliver better dashboard viewing to their clients